kasstmaster/family-stream/FORCHATGPT.md

-I will send you my app setup right now, just reply "okay" after every message I send until I say the magic words "lets go"
+I will send you my app setup right now, just reply "okay" after every message I send until I ask you a question.

 Rules for this chat: